nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-References an instance of the `Location` resource that provides more detail on where the consultation/encounter took place - for example, branch surgery.
+References an instance of the `Location` profile that provides more detail on where the consultation/encounter took place - for example, branch surgery.

 <code>location.status</code> and <code>location.period</code> are not used.